AnuVi/excel_data_cleaning/README.md

 - First time I noticed this <em>Cleanup section</em>.
 I do not know what caused this pop-up, but it can also be found <em>Data -> Data Cleanup</em>.
 - Columns E/G can be ignored, because these are orignal columns, but rows 29-30 got my attention (marked yellow on the pic).
 Why did not Excel remove one of them as a duplicate?
 A little bit digging and the answer was in column E: a spelling mistake in word "democratic" was the reason.
 As my flow was following: removing duplicates -> removing spelling mistakes ->  Excel coudn't remove because the rows were different.

-**The Biggest Takeways**
--  The workflow should be: <em> remove duplicates -> manipulating strings (e.g. spelling mistakes, trimming, choosing on standard-word, replacing) -> remove duplicates once again </em>.
+-  The workflow should have been: <em> remove duplicates -> manipulating strings (e.g. spelling mistakes, trimming, choosing on standard-word, replacing) -> remove duplicates once again </em>.
 -  If the dataset is not big use different tools to cross-check yourself.